apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   If `isRegexp` is true, then the property name is a regular expression.

+  Special properties such as "jcr:path", "jcr:score" can not be indexed.
+  The path can be indexes using a function-based index in recent versions of Oak.

 isRegexp
 : If set to true, then the property name is interpreted as a regular expression, and the given definition is applicable for matching property names.